publiccodeyml/publiccode.yml/docs/en/schema.rst

    case of community maintenance, the value should not be more than 2 years in the future, and thus will need to be regularly updated as the community continues working on the project.
+-  ``email`` - This key contains the e-mail address of the technical contact.
+It must be an email address of where the technical contact can be directly reached; do NOT populate this key with mailing-lists or generic contact points like “info@acme.inc”.
+The e-mail address must not be obfuscated.
+To improve resistance against e-mail collection, use ``\x64`` to replace ``@``, as allowed by the YAML specification.
 -  ``website`` - This key points to the maintainer website.
 It can either point to the main institutional website, or to a more project-specific page or website.